Ambrevar/dotfiles/README.md

 pkggen: generate lists of installed with pacman, FreeBSD's pkg and tlmgr (TeX Live manager).

-tc-audio-*: smart audio transcoding implemented as shell functions.
-It will convert, tag and move the input tracks in a dynamic, yet customizable manner.
-It features a smart title case AWK function that will print almost any audio tag the proper way.
-It will copy cover files when found.
-You can preview the changes without writing data.
-Interesting parallelization with sed.
-Using FFmpeg.

 tc-video-*: batch conversion of any kind of videos.
 Using FFmpeg.